prakharmrsl/easypcceo.github.io/pages/left-handed-gaming-mouse/left-handed-gaming-mouse.md

 If you want to have the best possible PC gaming experience, it is *imperative* that you choose the right gaming mouse.

-A mouse is far more precise and comfortable than a traditional console controller.
+A mouse is far more [precise](https://www.daskeyboard.com/blog/why-a-keyboard-and-mouse-provides-a-better-gaming-experience/){: target="_blank"} and comfortable than a traditional console controller.
 However, finding the right mouse to suit your needs can be difficult.

-There are many factors to consider, including ergonomics, the type of grip you use, macros, DPI, LEDs, etc. If you're looking for a left handed gaming mouse, it can be even more difficult to find the right one.
+There are many factors to consider, including [ergonomics](https://www.ergonomics.com.au/what-is-ergonomics/){: target="_blank"}, the type of grip you use, macros, [DPI](http://smallbusiness.chron.com/dpi-switch-mouse-66055.html){: target="_blank"}, LEDs, etc. If you're looking for a left handed gaming mouse, it can be even more difficult to find the right one.

 Fortunately for you, I've created this ultimate list of the best left handed gaming mice on the market in 2018.